 An impoverished Irishwoman known as ‘The Duchess’ (Athene Seyler) adopts her orphaned niece, Ellen O’Hare (Margaret Lockwood), although she is poor.
 ‘The Duchess’ succeeds in keeping her creditors at bay, and even deceives a Dublin bank when her allowance ceases by re-opening her overdrawn account.
 Ellen then goes to Dublin where she befriends a street performer, Terry O’Ryan.
 ‘The Duchess’ takes the two entertainers, along with the family retainer, Thady, to London where they get a spot on the ‘In Town Tonight’ talent programme.
 Initially unsuccessful, they return to Ireland where ‘The Duchess’ discovers that she has inherited £50 and the two young entertainers are offered a contract.
 TCD.IE

 “Irish Hearts” (1934) (69 mins) aka “Norah O’Neale” (USA).

 Based upon a novel by Dr.Abrahamson entitled “Night Nurse”

-Filmed at Clogher Head, County Louth according to imdb.
-Also at studios in Cricklewood, England.
+Filmed at Clogher Head, County Louth (according to IMDB), and also at Cricklewood Studios, England.

 Not available.
 Copy held at Irish Film Archive.